dargap3/bonnie-TESTING-LIBRARY/NOTES.md

   - create simulated DOM for argument component.
   - access simulated DOM via screen global.

-Assertions:
+## Assertions:

-they all start with expect method (global method from jest/vitest) expect argument is the subject of the assertion matcher comes from jest-DOM matcher argument --> refines matcher
+  - They all start with expect method (global method from jest/vitest).
+  - Expect argument is the subject of the assertion.
+  - Matcher comes from jest-DOM.
+  - Matcher argument --> refines matcher

+    `expect(data).toEqual({one: 1, two: 2});`